code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/jobs.md

 **Qualifications:**

 The ideal candidate will have a Bachelor’s degree or higher in Education and 2-3 years of recent relevant computer science, mathematics, or science experience in a K-12 school setting.
+While a degree in computer science is optional, a comprehensive knowledge of computer science is expected.
 They also will have had experience working with the Math Common Core and Next Generation Science Standards within a curriculum writing and/or professional development capacity.
 Technology industry experience a plus.

 Must have strong leadership skills, possess exceptional writing and communications ability in English, and be tech-savvy.
 Must also be a self-starter, able to multi-task, excel under pressure, and work independently with a geographically dispersed team.
 Proficiency in working with Microsoft Office and Google Docs a must.